Kiyoshi Mizuuchi, Ph.D.

 Chromosome segregation and cell division in bacteria

 After DNA replication, two copies of the bacterial chromosome and low copy number plasmids must be segregated into two daughter cells to ensure inheritance.
 Therefore, systems have evolved to actively partition the replicated copies of the genome to two halves of the cell before cell division takes place.
+Unlike eukaryotic organisms, bacteria do not have the complex mitotic apparatus.
+Instead, a few different ways for segregating replicated chromosomal copies to daughter cells have evolved.
 One commonly found class of such systems involve three components: a specific DNA sequence on the segregating chromosome that functions as the bacterial equivalent of a “centromere”, a protein factor that binds to the “centromere”, and a second protein factor, an ATPase with ATP-dependent nonspecific DNA-binding activity.
 E. coli P1-plasmid and F-plasmid are equipped with such systems.
 We have reconstituted cell-free reaction systems to study these plasmid DNA partition reactions in a flow cell under a microscope.
 Based on the experimental results we obtained by combining biophysical and biochemical approaches, we have uncovered a previously unappreciated biological cargo transport and positioning mechanism that involves a variation of the reaction-diffusion principle, which we call diffusion-ratchet mechanism.

 Genome rearrangement by transpositional recombination